-a. so far as they are each aware, there is no relevant audit information of which the Company's auditor is unaware; and b. they have each taken all the steps that they ought to have taken as a director in order to make themselves aware of any relevant audit information and to establish that the Company's auditor is aware of that information.
+c. so far as they are each aware, there is no relevant audit information of which the Company's and its consolidated subsidiaries' auditor is unaware; and d. they have each taken all the steps that they ought to have taken as a director in order to make themselves aware of any relevant audit information and to establish that the Company's and its consolidated subsidiaries' auditor is aware of that information.